• Search Please fill out this field.

 Taiwan is offering to pay tourists just over €150 to holiday there this year in a bid to boost visitor numbers. ... according to the Taiwan Tourism Board.
 That's a steep plummet from 2019 when ...

-5. Taiwan to pay tourists to visit the country
+6. Taiwan will pay tourists $165 to visit

 The Asian country is offering a cash incentive to tourists who come.
 Taiwan's government is offering $165 to up to 500,000 individual tourists to increase tourism to the island.
 Taiwan's Premier Chen Chien-jen announced that the government hopes "to attract six million tourists in 2023, doubling that figure in 2024 and aiming for 10 ...